The 132nd Wenlock Olympian Games (2018)

 Schools Hockey: June 29th

-This event will take place at William Brookes School and will involve the following competitions:
+This event took place at William Brookes School and will involved the following competitions:

 U11s mixed gender (7-a-side with GKs)